Nested smoothing algorithms for inference and tracking of heterogeneous multi-scale state-space systems: Introduction

 { The simplest case of a multi-scale problem consists of a system with unknown static parameters and dynamic state variables, since the parameters may be considered as state variables that evolve at a greater time scale.
 Hence, it is a multi-scale problem with only two time scales.
 In general, carrying out both parameter estimation and state tracking at once implies several practical and theoretical difficulties.
-Within this framework, a few well-principled methods have been proposed in the last few years, though.
-Two examples of schemes that yield theoretically-guaranteed solutions to this problem are \gls{smc2} \cite{Chopin12} or \gls{pmcmc} \cite{Andrieu10}.
-They aim at computing the joint posterior probability distribution of all the unknown variables and parameters of the system, which provides all the information to obtain both point estimates and quantifications of the estimation error.
+Within this framework, a few well-principled methods have been proposed in the last few years.
+Two examples of schemes that yield theoretically-guaranteed solutions to this problem are \gls{smc2} \cite{Chopin12} and \gls{pmcmc} \cite{Andrieu10}.
+They aim at computing the joint posterior probability distribution of all the unknown variables and parameters of the system, which provides all the information to obtain point estimates and also to quantify the estimation error.
 Unfortunately, both \gls{smc2} and \gls{pmcmc} are batch techniques.
 In other words, every time a new observation arrives, the whole sequence of observations may have to to be re-processed from scratch in order to update the estimates, leading to a quadratic increase of the computational effort over time.
 As an alternative, \glspl{npf} \cite{Crisan18bernoulli} apply the same principles as \gls{smc2} in a recursive way.
-An NPF estimates both parameters and states using a scheme of two intertwined layers of Monte Carlo methods, one inside the other, where the first layer estimates the parameters while the second layer tracks the state dynamical variables.
-This methodology is better suited for long sequences of observations, however, the use of Monte Carlo in both layers of filters still makes its computational cost prohibitive in high-dimensional problems.
-Nested hybrid filters (NHFs) \cite{Perez-Vieites18} are extensions of the NPF that introduce Gaussian filtering techniques in the second layer of the algorithm, reducing the computational cost considerably and making the methodology more appealing for online processing. }
+An \gls{npf} estimates both parameters and states using a scheme of two intertwined layers of Monte Carlo methods, one inside the other.
+Here, the first layer approximates the distribution of the parameters given the observations, while the second layer approximates the distribution of the dynamical variables conditional on the parameters and observed data.
+This methodology is better suited for long sequences of observations, however, the use of Monte Carlo in both layers of filters still makes its computational cost prohibitive in high-dimensional problems. {The methods in \cite{Fang23,Perez-Vieites21,Perez-Vieites18} are extensions or modifications of the \gls{npf} that aim at reducing its computational complexity.
+The order of the layers is reversed in \cite{Fang23}, reformulating the problem such that the parameters are integrated out following the idea of Rao-Blackwellization. } \Glspl{nhf} \cite{Perez-Vieites18} and \glspl{ngf} \cite{Perez-Vieites21} introduce the use of Kalman filtering techniques (i.e., Gaussian approximations of the distributions) in one or both layers of the algorithm, respectively.
+The introduction of this approximation reduces the computational cost considerably and makes the methodology more appealing for online processing. }